 Another potential trigger for feline CKD appears to involve the protein AIM (apoptosis inhibitor of macrophage), which is produced by immune cells known as macrophages.
-The role of AIM is to clean and expel waste matter from the
+The role of AIM is to clean and expel waste matter from the kidneys.
+When this protein isn't properly activated, it leads to kidney problems and shortened lifespans in cats, according to Japanese immunologist Toru Miyazaki, a professor at the University of Tokyo's Graduate School of Medicine.

 "AIM adheres to and 'flags' the debris so that macrophages can ingest and destroy it more efficiently," explains Miyazaki in an interview with Nippon.com.
-"It targets dead cells that can build up in renal tubules and cause kidney failure, as well as amyloid beta plaques that can cause Alzheimer's disease."1
+"It targets dead cells that can build up in renal tubules and cause kidney failure, as well as amyloid beta plaques that can cause Alzheimer's disease."